-This wine is made from a truly magnificent single vineyard situated on the slopes of the Dassenberg Mountain in Franschhoek.
-Bush vines planted in a deep decomposed granite soil, called Glenrosa, on a steep (more than 35º) northerly facing slope.
-Spaced 60 x 80 cm, these bush vines yield no more than 1.2 ton/ha.
-A truly unique terroir.
+This wine is made from an exceptional single vineyard situated against the slopes of the Dassenberg Mountain in Franschhoek.
+Bush vines of Cabernet Sauvignon which are planted in deeply decomposed granite soil, called Glenrosa, on a steep (more than 35º) northerly facing slope.
+Spaced 60 x 80 cm, these vines yield no more than 1.2 tonnes/ha.
+A truly unique and exceptional terroir.

-From early February staff are employed in the vineyard block, armed with drums, slingshots and other deterrent, to prevent our local baboon troop from eating the small concentrated bunches for breakfast.
-Unfortunately some nightly visits from the unwanted visitors to savour some of the irresistible fruit are unavoidable.
-The grapes were harvested by hand and carefully brought into the cellar, crate by crate.
+From early February staff are employed in the vineyard block, armed with drums, slingshots and any other deterrent, to prevent our local baboon troop from eating the small concentrated bunches for breakfast.
+Unfortunately, some nightly visits by these unwanted visitors to savour some of the irresistible fruit are unavoidable.
+The grapes were harvested by hand on March 2012 at 25.2ºBalling and carefully brought into the cellar crate by crate.

-After a short cold maceration period, natural fermentation took place in a small open fermentation tank at 28 degrees c.
-During fermentation the grapes were gently punched down by hand, 6 times daily.
-After 21 days on the skins the wine was pressed gently by foot into the barrel.
-Malo-lactic fermentation took place in small French oak barrels and a further maturation took place in 100% new French oak barrels for a total of 25 months.
+After a short cold maceration period, natural fermentation took place in a small open fermentation tank at 28˚C. During fermentation, the grapes were gently punched down, by hand, 6 times a day.
+After 21 days on the skins, the wine was pressed gently by foot into the barrel.
+Malo-lactic fermentation took place in small French oak barrels and further maturation took place in 100% new French oak barrels for a total of 25 months.

 Peak potential 10 years from vintage.